On the Subject of Multiverse Synchronization

 C Bordered Keys, Follow The Leader, Blind Alley, Hexamaze, Battleship, LED Encryption, Who’s on First

-F Cruel Piano Keys, Button Sequence, Game of LIfe Cruel, Mortal Kombat, Poetry, Mafia, Keypad
+F Cruel Piano Keys, Button Sequence, Game of Life Cruel, Mortal Kombat, Poetry, Mafia, Keypad

-G Led Grid, Polyhedral Maze, Symbolic Coordinates, Faulty Backgrounds, Radiator, Colored Switches, Memory
+G LED Grid, Polyhedral Maze, Symbolic Coordinates, Faulty Backgrounds, Radiator, Colored Switches, Memory

 I Maintenance, Color Generator, S.E.T., Painting, Monsplode Trading Cards, Flags, Morse Code